Transition 101 for Faculty

 Do a self-assessment of your mastery of transition competencies

-Assess yourself against the 31 key elements that make up the core transition competencies:
+Assess yourself against the 31 key elements that make up the six core transition competencies in:

 - Student Development